balaji303/Paid-RTOS/README.md

 </a>

 # Paid-RTOS
-This is an RTOS build from scratch using keil u-Vision 5 and STM32F446RE
+This is an RTOS build from scratch using keil µVision 5 and STM32F446RE

+This RTOS will work for all the Devices with
+Core- ARM® 32-bit Cortex®-M4

 ## Table of content